 Academic and professional development has always been a priority for Chief Clemons.
 Latosha completed an Associate of Science Degree in Emergency Medical Services in 2001, an Associate of Science Degree in Fire Science in 2005, a Bachelor of Arts Degree in Organizational Leadership in 2006, and a Master of Science Degree in Executive Management in 2014.
 Latosha is most proud of successfully completing the four-year National Fire Academy’s Executive Fire Officers Program in Emmitsburg Maryland.

 She is the President of Gold Coast Progressive Firefighters, a member of Black Vote Matter, Co-chairs of the Martin Luther King Committee, and a proud member of the National Coalition of 100 Black Women serving as the 3rd Vice President of Fund Development.
 Latosha has a passion for this community, which motivates her to continue growing in her personal and professional life.
-She has been an asset to the Boynton Beach Fire Department as a firefighter and shift commander and now serves the City of Boynton Beach as Deputy Fire Chief of Administration.
+She has been an asset to the Boynton Beach Fire Department as a firefighter and shift commander and now serves the City of Boynton Beach as Deputy Fire Chief of Operations.

-Boynton Beach Fire Rescue welcomes Division Chief Jeffrey Davidson, a 28 year veteran of the fire service.
+Boynton Beach Fire Rescue Deputy Chief of Administration Jeffrey Davidson, a 29 year veteran of the fire service.
 As a South Florida Native, Jeff graduated from South Broward High School, and joined the United States Army Reserves when he was 17 years old, where he proudly served from 1987 – 1995.
 Chief Davidson served the City of Hollywood Fire Rescue and Beach Safety his first 24 years in the fire service, beginning in 1988.
 Jeff held the ranks of Firefighter/Paramedic, Driver Engineer, Lieutenant, Captain, and Battalion Chief.
 Jeff was a member of the Hazardous Materials/Special Operations Team throughout his career, before being promoted to Administration.
 After separating from the City of Hollywood, Jeff served the Seminole Tribe of Florida Fire Rescue for 3 ½ years in various roles, including Chief of Training/EMS and in the Office of Emergency Management and Homeland Security.

 Chief Davidson has an Associate Degree in Fire Science, a Bachelor’s Degree in Public Administration, and a Master’s Degree in Emergency and Disaster Management.
 Chief Davidson also holds a Fire Service Instructor III level certification with the State of Florida, Paramedic, Firefighter, Fire inspector, and is a LFTI-2.
-Chief Davidson recently completed the Emergency Services Leadership Institute, sponsored by the Florida Fire and Emergency Services Foundation.

 Vicki Dornieden, Administration & Finance Officer